rohan-paul/mongo_file_uploads/README.md

-An app to only implement a functionality to upload files to mongodb database in a node app.
+An app to only implement a functionality to upload image files ( only .jpeg or .png are accepted) to mongodb database in a node app.
 I am using mLab for mongodb and multer and multer-gridfs-storage (the GridFS storage engine for Multer to store uploaded files directly to MongoDb) for file uploading.

 App.js is our server-side code and the client-side of the application ``( ./view/index.ejs )`` would make request to the API in ``app.js`` to get the data from the database (hosted in mLab).